 This theory is based on the Hebrew word yom that is translated as day in the first chapter of Genesis.
 A 24 hour period of time is the most common rendering of this word.
 But yom is also used to refer to other periods of time, including a long epoch.
 The day-age theory uses this longer period of time to argue that creation took, not six days, but six long periods of time.
 The Genesis account describes, not how long creation took, but the general ages of creation history.

 In this theory, also called the literary-framework view, the six days of creation are not referring to physical time, but rather to logical groupings.
 It sees in the six days of creation two logical groupings.
 Days 1-3 are building the domains of the heavens, the waters, the sky, and the earth.
-Days 4-6 then populate these domains, lights into the heavens, creatures into the waters and air, and creatures onto the land.
+Days 4-6 then populate these domains: lights into the heavens; creatures into the waters, the air, and onto the land.
 Rather than being a physical description of creation, the first chapter of Genesis is a poetic description of creation.

 Development within Creation